avinal/avinal.github.io/static/content/posts/development/cmake-basics.md

 ---
+category: development
+date: 2021-05-24T23:56:00
+description: CMake stands for Cross-platform Make.
+Normally, a build tool like Make will parse a configuration file (Makefile) that contains all the commands required to build an artifact based on the source files and other resources inside the project.
+image: /images/cmake-office.webp
+slug: cmake-basics
+tags:
+- cmake
+- gsoc
+- fossology
+- gsoc21
 title: Hello CMake
-date: 2021-05-24 23:56
-slug: cmake-basics
-category: development
-tags: [cmake, gsoc, fossology, gsoc21]
-description: "CMake stands for Cross-platform Make.
-Normally, a build tool like Make will parse a configuration file (Makefile) that contains all the commands required to build an artifact based on the source files and other resources inside the project."
-image: "/images/cmake-office.webp"
 ---

 CMake stands for Cross-platform Make.
 Normally, a build tool like Make